broadinstitute/leonardo-cron-jobs/README.md

 ## Contributing

-1. Ideally, we should be able to just run `sbt test`.
+1. **Run tests manually.** Ideally, we should be able to just run `sbt test`.
 But for some reason, DB unit tests will fail if they're run this way.
 So you'd have to run them separately.

 Run DB tests by projects will have fewer failures.
 Here's how you can run them by each project: